 Last Modified: January 8, 2016

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen (hormone) produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
 Anti-androgen medications (also called nonsteroidal anti-androgens) work by blocking testosterone receptors on the prostate cells, and therefore preventing testosterone from attaching to the receptors on the surface of the prostate cancer cells.
 Without testosterone, the cancer cells may either grow more slowly, or stop growing altogether.

-Nilutamide is given as a tablet, taken once a day, preferably at the same time each day.
+Nilutamide is given as a tablet, taken once a day, with or without food, preferably at the same time each day.

 There are a number of things you can do to manage the side effects of Nilutamide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.